A thought about differences between men and women and the Christmas story:

 As for women leaders, a review going back several hundred years shows that strong women leaders have waged wars of defense or preservation.
 (Hand, 2003, 99-104; 2014, 117-122).
 Think of Golda Meir (4th Arab/Israeli War), Margaret Thatcher (Argentina), or Elizabeth the First of England (mounting a navy that defeated the Spanish Armada).
 These heads of state did not launch an invasion or start a war, but they responded firmly to attacks.

 In a warring society some small percentage of women will certainly be political “hawks.”
 Historically, however, and this is key, women leaders in power have been overwhelmingly less inclined than male leaders to launch a war of conquest.
-(Hand 2003, pp. 95-105; Hand 2014, 117-122) If history can be believed, Cleopatra of Egypt exemplifies the less common woman leader, having a genuine lust for conquest.
+(Hand 2003, pp. 95-105; Hand 2014, 117-122) Elizabeth the first of England is an example of the former protective sort, as evidenced by her mounting a navy that defeated the Spanish Armada.
+If history can be believed, Cleopatra of Egypt exemplifies the less common woman leader, having a genuine lust for conquest.

 In short, we can expect that female heads of state are as likely as male heads of state to be strong defenders of their nation, but are less likely than male leaders to start wars.

 In summary - This compressed account has covered how natural selection for reproductive success shaped the fundamental psychological relationship of women toward the use of physical violence, waging war, and a preference for living in and creating a socially stable community in which to raise children.